 Social Media Self shaping, Online personal and group identity, Corporate data mining, Biological labour versus human generated data labour, Artificial Intelligence, Colonisation of humans by non-human actors, Human obsolescence, Unpaid data workers, Dark tourism, Smart cities and tools of surveillance, Social and political implications on data mining human behaviours.

-Download the application details in pdf format.
+Download the application details from

 Deadline: December 14, 2018.
 Applications received after this date will not be accepted.